manymoments/manymoments.github.io/_posts/synchronous-consensus-omission-faults.markdown

              send ("view change", j) to all client libraries send resend to all replicas (in order)

 Can we use the above protocol under omission failures? ... unfortunately not!
 This is due to a big difference between crash and omission failures.
 With crash failures you know who is faulty: if a message does not arrive you know the sender has crashed.
 With omission failures, you don't know if a missed message is due to a faulty sender or faulty receiver.
-So a replica may be faulty without knowing its faulty.
+So a replica may be faulty without knowing it is faulty.

 With omission failures, a faulty primary may omit messages to the replicas, then send a message to the client, then crash.
 So a client receives 'cmd', but there is no backup replicating the command.
 So how can you commit safely?

 ##  Two choices for safety: lock-commit vs commit-notify

 There are two different ways to solve this problem:
 1. The *lock-commit* (asynchrony) approach: **before** you *commit* to $x$, make sure that at least $n-f$ non-faulty replicas received a *lock* on $x$.
 Since any later view change will hear from $n-f$ parties, then quorum intersection will guarantee to hear from at least one party locked on $x$.
-We will cover the lock-commit approach in the next post - it is the core idea behind [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf)!
+We will cover the lock-commit approach in a later post - it is the core idea behind [Paxos](https://lamport.azurewebsites.net/pubs/lamport-paxos.pdf)!

 2. The *commit-notify* (synchrony) approach: **after** you *commit* to $x$, send to all a *notify* of $x$.
 In addition, make sure the view change waits sufficient time for the notify message to arrive.
 Since any later view change will hear from $n-f$ parties, then quorum intersection will guarantee the new primary will hear from at least one party that heard the notify of $x$.